Last Updated on June 8, 2023 by The Noms

 Speaking of the wine cave, we had the chance to take a tour of the awesome wine caves, used to store their barrels at the perfect temperature for aging, but they also feature an exclusive wine club member tasting room and a large dining area where they hold winery dinners.
 If you schedule a tour and tasting, you get to check out the crush pad and production facilities and end up your tour with a tasting in that wine cave!

 For our third stop, we headed over a ridge and down into the Dry Creek Valley, home of the wineries of the Dry Creek AVA and their coveted Zinfandel vines that have been around since before Prohibition!
-The Deer Creek AVA straddles Deer Creek, a tributary of the Russian River, which carried a rough gravely soil to the valley floor, which is perfect for growing Zinfandel grapes that produce award winning wines.
+The Deer Creek AVA straddles Deer Creek, a tributary of the Russian River, which carried a rough gravely soil to the valley floor.
+This soil is perfect for growing Zinfandel grapes that produce award winning wines.

-At the heart of this valley is Armida Winery, who are known for their famous Zinfandel PoiZin aka “The Wine to Die For” and expansive view of the Dry Creek Valley.
-Before we drank more wine, we ate lunch on their beautiful deck that overlooks their bocce court and Dry Creek Valley then headed in for some great wines like the delicious PoiZin and Antidote (Pinot Gris)!
-Oh and be sure to try their delicious wine filled chocolates, which are definitely a treat not to be missed!
+At the heart of this valley is Armida Winery, who are known for their famous Zinfandel PoiZin aka “The Wine to Die For”.
+They are also known for their expansive view of the Dry Creek Valley.
+Before we drank more wine, we ate our picnic lunch on their beautiful deck that overlooks their bocce court and Dry Creek Valley.
+We then headed inside for some great wines like the delicious PoiZin and Antidote (Pinot Gris)!
+Oh, and be sure to try their delicious wine filled chocolates, which are definitely a treat not to be missed!

-Our last winery of the day was a complete change of pace from the estates as we ended up catching a little bit of the beach life by rolling into Healdsburg and the tasting room of Longboard Vineyards.
-Longboard is a cool place, decorated with surf boards, some of which are the the collection of Longboard owner Oded Shakked, an Israeli by birth but a Californian in heart, with his love of winemaking and surfing!
+Our last winery of the day was a complete change of pace from the estates as we ended up catching a little bit of the beach life by rolling into Healdsburg.
+We ended up in the tasting room of Longboard Vineyards.
+Longboard is a cool place, decorated with surf boards, some of which are the the collection of Longboard owner Oded Shakked.
+Oded is an Israeli by birth, but a Californian in heart, with his love of winemaking and surfing!

-Oded stopped in to chat with us before heading back out to the crush pad to finish processing some wine, and regaled us with some surf stories, a bit about wine making, plus a whole bunch of laughter!
+Oded stopped in to chat with us before heading back out to the crush pad to finish processing some wine.
+He regaled us with some surf stories, a bit about wine making, plus a whole bunch of laughter!

-Located in the heart of Healdsburg, Longboard’s tasting room has a relaxed feeling of a surf hangout (they call their tasting room the Surflounge!) but with a backdrop of wine aging in oak barrels.
+Located in the heart of Healdsburg, Longboard’s tasting room has a relaxed feeling of a surf hangout (they call their tasting room the Surflounge!)
+But, it has a backdrop of wine aging in oak barrels.
 In those wine barrels?
 How about some really great nuanced whites and some eye opening reds, like their unique cool region Merlot, a wonderful Cabernet Sauvignon and a really delicious Malbec which are grown on Oded’s small vineyard!

 Of course a whole day of drinking wine should be handled responsibly, so be sure to find yourself a driver!
-With a big group like we had, getting a limo for the day is a great (and safe!) way to go try lots of great wineries, especially when you have a driver that knows lots of small boutique wineries and can help customize a tour to fit your tastes.
+With a big group like we had, getting a limo for the day is a great (and safe!) way to go try lots of great wineries.
+Try to get a driver that knows lots of small boutique wineries and can help customize a tour to fit your tastes.